-The purpose of the Tennessee Department of Mental Health and Substance Abuse Services (TDMHSAS) Institutional Review Board (IRB) is to support research activities designed to develop or contribute to general scientific knowledge while minimizing risk and protecting the confidentiality of all subjects.
-Current IRB policy applies to all research involving TDMHSAS, and includes any request to use patients/service recipients, heir records, or specimens for research purposes.
+The purpose of the Tennessee Department of Mental Health and Substance Abuse Services (TDMHSAS) Institutional Review Board (IRB) is to support research activities designed to develop or contribute to general scientific knowledge while minimizing risk and protecting the confidentiality of all participants.
+Current IRB policy applies to all research involving TDMHSAS, and includes any request to use patients/service recipients, their records, or specimens for research purposes.

 IRB OVERSIGHT ISSUES

 Research proposals and/or amendments submitted prior to January 21, 2019, will be subject to pre-2018 Common Rule requirements.
-Research proposals and/or amendments submitted on or subsequent to January 21, 2019, will be subject to 2018 Common Rule requirements.
+Research proposals and/or amendments submitted on or after January 21, 2019, will be subject to 2018 Common Rule requirements.
 The TDMHSAS IRB reserves the right to require greater oversight than proposed through the 2018 requirements.
 Thus, the TDMHSAS IRB will not implement broad consent at this time.
-Moreover, we will not immediately implement the single IRB review option.
-The TDMHSAS IRB has until January 20, 2020 to make a decision regarding this option.
+Moreover, we did not immediately implement the single IRB review option which became mandatory on January 20, 2020.
+The TDMHSAS IRB is currently reviewing how it will handle this new requirement .

 The following requirements are valid under the 2018 Common Rule and will be adhered to by the TDMHSAS IRB:

 - Exemption status will be determined by the IRB, not the researcher/investigator.
 At minimum, exempted studies may require limited IRB, particularly if they contain sensitive and/or identifiable information or biospecimens.
 Limited IRB review is required to ensure adequate privacy safeguards and maintenance of confidentiality for participants/service recipients.

 - The Subpart B population (i.e., pregnant women, human fetuses, and neonates) is eligible for exempt status under all 2018 Common Rule exemption categories